 Brian Pillman came up with the idea to create an unhinged manic character which he would play at all times, keeping everyone guessing, from the wrestlers backstage to his close friend Wrestling Observer columnist Dave Meltzer, as to what was real and what was all part of an elaborate ruse.

-The first instance of this was on WCW’s Clash of the Champions 1996 in a match with Eddie Guerrero.
-Brian was playing the coward running from Guerrero when he yanked commentator Tony Schiavone’s headset off, before returning later to try to rip Bobby the Brain Heenan’s jacket off.
-Heenan had ongoing neck problems at this point, insisting no wrestlers ever touch him at ringside, and due to this not being a planned part of the show, instantly stood up and shouted, "What the fuck are you doing?" on live pay-per-view.
+The first instance of this was WCW’s Clash of the Champions 1996 in a match with Eddie Guerrero.
+Brian played the coward running from Guerrero when he yanked commentator Tony Schiavone’s headset off, before returning later to try to rip Bobby the Brain Heenan’s jacket off.
+Heenan had ongoing neck problems at this point, insisting no wrestlers ever touch him at ringside, and due to this not being a planned part of the show, he instantly stood up and shouted, "What the fuck are you doing?" on live pay-per-view.
 He then picked up his jacket and walked backstage.
 Brian later apologized to Heenan, but this was the beginning of his act, starting to blur the lines between scripted and reality (a work and a shoot).

 Brian Pillman versus the Bookerman